open methodology

 0-100What does the final number mean?

-The five layers collapse into a single score and letter grade.
+The four layers collapse into a single score and letter grade.
 It tells you exactly where an agent's journey breaks and how far it gets before giving up.

 A low grade means agents route elsewhere.